Disclaimer: I do not own Danny Phantom nor do I make any profit from this story.

 "Course not," said Jack.
 "We've already caught you.
 It's not like we're going to need to go out and catch you again."

-Maddie glanced at Phantom, who seemed put-out at this assessment of Jack's.
-It did not appear too surprised.
+Maddie glanced at Phantom, who seemed put-out at this assessment of Jack's but did not appear too surprised.
 It must have known that the ghost-hunters would not let it go, interview or no. She returned her attention to her only daughter and noted that Jazz seemed upset by Phantom's capture.
 She had even referred to the ghost as a "he."
 Maddie would never make that mistake no matter how human the ghost seemed.
-Ghosts were dead, therefore incapable of reproduction and classifications such as gender were unnecessary.
+She and Jack agreed that gendered-pronouns were meant for the living and to think of ghosts as research specimens and not the people they had once been.
+Maddie had thought they had instilled the same scientific objectivity in their children.
 Then she recalled that Phantom had praised Jazz's ghost fighting talents.
 She wondered how close the two were.

 "Was there something you wanted, sweetheart?" she asked.